-Even if you do nothing else, this is the big one: simplify everything.
+Just like with something like —clear strategy and objectives matter.
 Make the checkout page clean, clear, and easy to fill in.
 No distractions, no pop-ups (unless it’s an exit one!), and no banner ads to other sites.
 Some things you can do to optimize your e-commerce checkout page include:

 Allow customers to select their billing address as their shipping address, rather than typing it in twice

 Display the form categories above where they type, rather than replacing it with their own text